harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 myproject-support@myplace.ac.uk.
 This makes it easy for users to identify the e-mail address on your website or within your documentation, and it helps you to separate your support queries from all of your other e-mail.
 However, a personal e-mail address is better than nothing if you don't have the means to provide a dedicated support address.

-See our guide on Supporting open source software (http://software.ac.uk/resources/guides/supporting-open-source-software).
+See our guide on [Supporting open source software](http://software.ac.uk/resources/guides/supporting-open-source-software).
 Its advice applies to supporting closed source software too.

 _Question 5.4: Are e-mails to your support e-mail address received by more than one person?_ It's easy to forget about an e-mail, especially one that's asking difficult questions, so your e-mails to your support e-mails address should always be received by more than one person.
 One person should still have the primary responsibility of handling users' e-mails, but others can step up to handle e-mails if necessary, so that a user's query will be acknowledged even if one of you is on holiday, ill or otherwise indisposed.

-See our guide on Supporting open source software (http://software.ac.uk/resources/guides/supporting-open-source-software).
+See our guide on [Supporting open source software](http://software.ac.uk/resources/guides/supporting-open-source-software).
 Its advice applies to supporting closed source software too.

 _Question 5.5: Does your project have a ticketing system to manage bug reports and feature requests?_